 The seeds should germinate in 14 to 21 days, depending on the conditions.
 You can speed up the germination by covering the top of the pot with plastic wrap to keep in moisture and heat.
 Remove the plastic wrap once the seeds have sprouted.

 Regardless of whether your yarrow plants are grown from seed or bought as full plants, you will want to plant them in full sun.
-They will thrive in a wide variety of soils but do best in well drained soil.
+They thrive in a wide variety of soils but do best in well drained soil.
 Yarrow plant will even grow in very poor dry soils with low fertility soil.

 Some caution should be taken when growing yarrow, as in the right conditions, it can become invasive and will then be in need of control.